 To connect your Google account to New Relic with user account authorization:

-- Go to one.newrelic.com > Infrastructure > GCP.
-At the top of Infrastructure's Google Cloud Services integrations page, select Add a GPC account.
+Go to one.newrelic.com > Infrastructure > GCP.
+At the top of Infrastructure's Google Cloud Services integrations page, select Add a GCP account.

 These services will be enabled for all of the projects that you selected in the previous step.
 Once the setup process is finished, you can fine-tune the services that you want monitored for each project individually.